d12frosted/elpa-mirror/stable-melpa/sdml-mode-readme.txt

 by `sdml-mode' and when typing one of the abbreviations below type space to expand.

-Typing `d t SPC' will prompt for a name and expand into the SDML declaration `datatype MyName ← opaque _' where the underscore character represents the new cursor position.
+Typing `d t SPCA' will prompt for a name and expand into the SDML declaration `datatype MyName ← opaque _' where the underscore character represents the new cursor position.